What is a Hernia?

 Umbilical hernias and epigastric hernias are also very common.
 They result from a very small opening in the front of the abdomen.
 Typically, most people are born with a very small hole that stretches out over their lifetime.
 This can occur as a result of aging, weight gain or pregnancy.
 Once the hole is large enough, abdominal fat, and less frequently intestine, can herniate out of this hole.
 Since gravity is not pushing abdominal contents out of these types of hernias, they are less dangerous.

-Incisional hernias occur as a result of previous incisions in the abdomen.
+Incisional hernias occur as a result of previous surgical incisions of the abdomen.
 These can range in size from small hernias, like umbilical hernias, to much larger and more complex hernias.